 §558.501.
 Survey and Investigation Frequency.

-(a) At a minimum, DADS conducts a survey:
+(a) At a minimum, HHSC conducts a survey:

-(1) after an agency submits a written request for an initial survey in accordance with §97.521 of this subchapter (relating to Requirements for an Initial Survey); and
+(1) after an agency submits a written request for an initial survey in accordance with §558.521 of this subchapter (relating to Requirements for an Initial Survey); and